Deadpool: 1990s

-Created by artist/writer Rob Liefeld and writer Fabian Nicieza, Deadpool made his first appearance in the pages of The New Mutants #98 cover dated Feb.
+Created by artist/writer Rob Liefeld and writer Fabian Nicieza, Deadpool made his first appearance on the pages of The New Mutants #98 cover-dated Feb.
 1991.
 According to Nicieza, Liefeld came up with the character's visual design and name, and Nicieza himself came up with the character's speech mannerisms.

 Liefeld's favorite comic title before X-Men was Avengers, which featured weapons like Captain America's shield, Thor's hammer and Hawkeye's bow and arrow.
-Because of this, he decided to give weapons to his new characters as well.
-Liefeld, also a fan of the Teen Titans comics, showed his new character to then-writer Fabian Nicieza.
-Upon seeing the costume and noting his characteristics (killer with super agility), Nicieza contacted Liefeld, saying "this is Deathstroke from Teen Titans".
+Because of this, he also decided to give weapons to his new characters.
+Liefeld, a fan of the Teen Titans comics, showed his new character to then-writer Fabian Nicieza.
+Upon seeing the costume and noting his characteristics (killer with super agility), Nicieza contacted Liefeld, saying, "This is Deathstroke from Teen Titans".
 Nicieza gave Deadpool the real name of "Wade Wilson" as an inside-joke to being "related" to "Slade Wilson", Deathstroke.

+Liefeld spoke on how the character was influenced by Spider-Man: "The simplicity of the mask was my absolute jealousy over Spider-Man and the fact that both of my buddies, [fellow Marvel artists] Erik Larsen and Todd McFarlane, would tell me, 'I love drawing Spider-Man.
+You just do an oval and two big eyes.
+You’re in, you’re out.' ...
+The Spider-Man I grew up with would make fun of you or punch you in the face and make small cracks.
+That was the entire intent with Deadpool. ...
+I specifically told Marvel, 'He's Spider-Man, except with guns and swords.'
+The idea was, he's a jackass."